salvadorgarciamunoz/kipet/documentation/content/tutorials.rst

 the example CSTR problem in this example includes simulated data at the "true" parameter values.
 Optional arguments include simulation_data, which takes a Results instance as input.
 This is recommended for complex systems that require good initilizations.
 If no simulation data is provided, the user can use the argument simulate_start to select whether a simulation should be performed internally; performance may vary here, so it is usually better to provide your own simulated data as above.
-As before, the simultaneous parameter selection and estimation method relies on the reduced hessian and therefore the method relies on k_aug to obtain sensitivities, and will only work if k_aug is installed and added to the path.
+As stated before, the simultaneous parameter selection and estimation method relies on the reduced hessian and therefore the method relies on k_aug to obtain sensitivities, and will only work if k_aug is installed and added to the path.

-This tutorial has two examples based on the CSTR example from the paper by Chen and Biegler.
+This tutorial has two examples based on the CSTR example from the paper by Chen and Biegler (2020).

 The first example from the example directory is “Ex_16_CSTR_estimability_temperature.py”.
 A new method for TemplateBuilder (set_model_times) has been implemented for entering the start and end times for the pyomo model as an attribute of the TemplateBuilder.
 The previous API still works, and if using this format, a time attribute